 You might like to read What to pack for a day hike in the UK

 Are you planning your Cadair Idris walk in Wales?
-Ask me any questions in the comments or send me a message on Facebook.
+Ask me any questions about the Minffordd Path route in the comments or send me a message on Facebook.

 Love hiking?
 Read more of my hiking adventures here